cab6y/TODOAPP-ANGULAR-.NET/README.md

 - Add soft delete for Todo lists and items.
 - Deleted items should not be deleted from the database
 - Deleted items should not be shown on the UI or included in any query

-**Include as much unit test coverage as possible for the code you add.**

-We are aware that our tasks have open-ended questions.
-But we wish to see your perspective and ideas.
-Feel free to let your imagination run wild and create anything you want with this task.